3kh0/bing-rewards/README.md

 if you want to setup a Telegram notification system please follow these steps:
 1. Create Telegram bot using [@BotFather](https://t.me/BotFather).
 Note the API token generated in the BotFather chat- you'll need it later.
 2. Get your Telegram userid from [@userinfobot](https://t.me/userinfobot) or alternatively [@MissRose_bot](https://t.me/MissRose_bot)
-3. Run setup `python setup.py` and enter
+3. Re-run `setup.py` with two new arguments, like so: `python setup.py --telegram_api_token --telegram_userid <userid>`
-	- your token generated from step 1
+	- `telegram_api_token` is the token generated from step 1.
+You can enter the token value separately in a secure prompt.
-	- your userid from step 2
+	- `telegram_userid` is your userid from step 2

 ## Additional Login Security Options
 Microsoft offers these additional security options: